timgilbert/long-war-unix-installer/README.md

 ## Known Bugs (in the installer)

 * Root level files are installed in `XCOMData/XEW` instead of at the root
-* Dist zip files are created with temp directory name at top level

 # State of the Mod